 The Teacup Maltese is an adorable breed of dog that weighs only 4 lbs!
+It’s almost as small as the Teacup Chihuahua.
 With a cute fluffy white coat and a friendly and loving nature, it is no surprise that this breed of dog has increased greatly in popularity over the last two decades.
 These pups have a wonderful, playful personality that means they make an excellent companion and lapdog to many.

 If you’re interested in knowing more about this dog or adding one to your family, read on below to find out everything you need to.